dealingwith/daniel-industries/_posts/2022-05-08-the-hospital.markdown

 "Ok, let's Lance Armstrong this shit," I replied.
 My wife and children were in the room and all their eyes got big.
 I'd lost my filter.

 I got home at about noon Saturday.
 I did laundry.
 I did the dishes.
 I figured out something for Mother's Day.
 I caught up on email.
-I took a warm shower.
+I took a hot shower.